Cosmic Initial Conditions for a Habitable Universe: Structure formation and constrains on initial condition

 \subsection{Open universe}

-In this part we study the possibility of formation of large scale structures that consequently produce stars and planets in an open universe.
-The crucial parameter in this universe is the background density of universe compare to the expansion rate of the universe where being small enough results in that the density perturbations dilute very quickly and prevent the growth of the initial perturbations after the end of inflation.
+Here, we study the possibility of formation of large-scale structures that consequently produce stars and planets in an open universe.
+The crucial parameter in this universe is the background density of the universe compare to the expansion rate of the universe; when this is small enough, density perturbations dilute very quickly and prevent the growth of the initial perturbations after the end of inflation.

 The initial perturbation of the scalar field in the inflationary area is produced by the quantum fluctuations of the scalar field.
-The result of this perturbation is on the metric and energy-momentum tensor of the cosmic fluid.
-The wavelength associated to the quantum fluctuations during the inflationary area grows exponentially and after exiting the horizon, due to damping term from the expansion of the universe they freeze out and behave classically.
-After the end of inflation the freezing modes reenter to the horizon with the density contrast in the order of $10^{-5}$ and start growing due to the gravitational instability.
+This perturbation affects the metric and energy-momentum tensor of the cosmic fluid.
+The wavelength associated to the quantum fluctuations during the inflationary epoch grows exponentially and, after exiting the horizon, due to damping term from the expansion of the universe, quantum fluctuations freeze out and behave classically.
+After the end of inflation, the freezing modes re-enter the horizon with a density contrast of the order $10^{-5}$ and start growing due to the gravitational instability.

-Let us assume a perturbation mode reenters to the horizon.
-In this case from the standard adiabatic scenario of perturbation theory, we have the density contrast both in the radiation, the baryonic matter and the dark matter of the cosmic fluid.
-The radiation in this scale due to acoustic damping will diffuse and consequently the baryonic matter due to the strong coupling with the radiation will be washed out as well \citep{silk}.
-The only component from the cosmic fluid that can grow is the dark matter that without any interaction with the radiation and baryonic matter grows under its own gravitational potential.
-In this section we only emphasis on the dark matter component in the structure formation.
-We will discuss the contribution of baryonic matter for the formation of stars and planets in the next section.
+Let us assume that a perturbation mode reenters to the horizon.
+In this case, from the standard adiabatic scenario of perturbation theory, we have the density contrast both in the radiation, baryonic matter and dark matter of the cosmic fluid.
+Radiation in this scale, due to acoustic damping, will diffuse and consequently the baryonic matter results from strong coupling with radiation will be washed out as well \citep{silk}.
+The only component from the cosmic fluid that can grow is the dark matter, which, without any interaction with radiation and baryonic matter, grows under its own gravitational potential.
+In this section, we emphasize the dark matter component in structure formation.
+We will discuss the contribution of baryonic matter to the formation of stars and planets in the next section.